 Dr. Jackson is our Director of Training, supervising graduate students in clinical neuropsychology from William James College.
 She specializes in individual psychotherapy and neuropsychological evaluation of adolescents, adults, and children. …

 Kara received her doctorate degree in Clinical Psychology with a specialization in Neuropsychology from the University of Houston.
 She completed her internship at the West Haven VAMC and completed her post-doctoral fellowship at McLean Hospital …

 Deb Petrie has been the Office Manager for Neuropsychology New England/Sports Concussion New England and Neal McGrath PhD & Associates since 2005.
-She coordinates the scheduling of all appointments, manages billing, and does a great many other things to ensure that our practice runs smoothly …
+She coordinates the scheduling of all appointments, manages billing, and …

 Neal McGrath, Ph.D. is a nationally recognized neuropsychologist in the area of sports concussion.
 He has practiced in the Boston area for the last 35 years, specializing in the evaluation and rehabilitation of traumatic brain injuries, and founded Sports Concussion New England in 2005.
 Dr. McGrath and his colleagues are on the medical staff at Emerson Hospital through which they also provide neuropsychological services for the Cantu Concussion Center in Concord, Massachusetts.
 He is a Consulting Neuropsychologist for the NeuroRestorative Acquired Brain Injury Program, the Massachusetts Statewide Head Injury Program, and the Massachusetts Rehabilitation Commission.